unimarkup/specification/Frontend_Reference.md

 **Type:**

-: `inline_insert_verbatim` :
+: `inline-insert-verbatim` :
 :-- `Single`
 :
 : Element type for inline verbatim file insert elements.

 **Attribute:**

+: `language` :
+:-- `text` Default = `plain`
+:
+: The name of the markup/programming language that is displayed in the verbatim body.
+: Supported languages depend on the used highlighter.

 : `highlighter` :
-:-- Only names of available highlighter are allowed.
+:-- `text` Default = `default`
 :
-: The name of the highlighter that should be used, if the highlighter is not determined automatically from the file type.
+: The name of the highlighter that should be used.
+: Only names of available highlighter are allowed.

 ### Emoji substitution